My Dress-Up Darling Season 2 Updates

 Who is starring in My Dress-Up Darling Season 2?

 As is customary with most major anime productions originally presented in Japanese, the U.S. release of "My Dress-Up Darling" is available in two versions, with the original language track intact and English subtitles added, and dubbed into English by an additional cast of actors.
-It's highly likely that the main cast members of both editions of Season 1 should return for "My Dress-Up Darling" Season 2.
+It's highly likely that the main cast members of both editions of Season 1 should return for "My Dress-Up Darling" Season 2, given its popularity and the fact that they'll all still working.

-In the Japanese version, Shoya Ishige portrayed lonely doll crafter and costume tailor Wakana Gojo, with Paul Date handling the character on the English dub.
+In the Japanese version, Shoya Ishige portrayed lonely doll crafter and costume tailor Wakana Gojo, with Paul Dateh handling the character on the English dub.
 Popular cosplayer Marin Kitagawa was played by Hina Suguta in Japanese, and Amanda Lee in English.
 Another high school-age cosplayer, Sajuna Inui, was portrayed by Atsumi Tanezaki and Risa Mei in the Japanese and English cuts, respectively, while Hina Yomiya and Jad Saxton played the character's sister, Shinju Inui.
-Misako Tomioka is expected to return as the narrator for "My Dress-Up Darling" Season 2.
+Misako Tomioka, who voiced Wakana's cousin Miori Gojo and also acted as narrator, is also expected to return for "My Dress-Up Darling" Season 2.

 Is there a trailer for My Dress-Up Darling Season 2?